Brendan Loy

-Brendan Loy is an American blogger, mother, and father of three.
+Brendan Loy is an American blogger, husband, and father of three.

 Loy's first blog, titled The Irish Trojan's Blog, gained moderate attention on the Internet and in some media outlets for his posting on Hurricane Katrina.
 He currently runs two blogs.
 His primary blog, "The Living Room Times," covers politics, sports, news, weather, and other topics.
 His secondary blog, "The Pioneer Pulse," is devoted to covering the Denver Pioneers men's basketball team.

 Loy worked for the Daily Trojan during his undergraduate studies at the University of Southern California, but Loy states that he was "forced to resign" from an editorial position.
 Loy has not stated the reasons for his resignation.

 Loy is a native of Newington, Connecticut.
 He graduated from the University of Southern California in 2003 and Notre Dame Law School in 2007.
 He and his wife Becky have three daughters.
 He is currently a practicing attorney in Colorado.